heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 public Flux<MarketData> marketData() { ... }
 ```

-The PDP returns `SUSPEND` for windows where access should pause; the PEP emits a non-terminal `AccessDeniedException` every time the subscription is silenced and an `AccessGrantedException` every time it resumes.
+The PDP returns `SUSPEND` for windows where access should pause.
+The PEP emits a non-terminal `AccessDeniedException` every time the subscription is silenced and an `AccessGrantedException` every time it resumes.
 The subscriber observes these on the error channel and can update UI state, log the boundary, or trigger client-side replay logic.
 The subscription itself stays open across all transitions until either the client cancels or the PDP issues a terminal `DENY`.

-For the third pattern, a helper class `TransitionSignals` ships with the PEP for translating those non-terminal exceptions into application-level callbacks; see [Streaming Constraint Handlers](#streaming-constraint-handlers) below.
+For the third pattern, a helper class `TransitionSignals` ships with the PEP for translating those non-terminal exceptions into application-level callbacks.
+See [Streaming Constraint Handlers](#streaming-constraint-handlers) below.

 #### Subscription, Action, and Resource